Rufus Tiger Taylor: Career

-In 2011, Taylor would perform alongside his father, when he joined the Queen + Adam Lambert collaboration as a touring musician, providing drums and percussion for the stage show.
+In 2011, Taylor performed alongside his father, when he joined the Queen + Adam Lambert collaboration as a touring musician, providing drums and percussion for the stage show.
 Some of his notable moments on the tour were his "drum battles" with his father, and taking over as lead drummer on Queen classics such as "Tie Your Mother Down", or on "A Kind of Magic" while his father left the kit to provide lead vocals.
 Taylor has joined the band on both of their world tours, and remains a mainstay of their live show.

-In May 2015, following the departure of Emily Dolan Davies, Taylor became the drummer for English rock band The Darkness, with guitarist Dan Hawkins confirming the news on a UK radio show.
+In May 2015, following the departure of Emily Dolan Davies, Taylor became the drummer for English rock band the Darkness, with guitarist Dan Hawkins confirming the news on a UK radio show.
 He has drummed on the Darkness albums Pinewood Smile (2017), Easter Is Cancelled (2019) and Motorheart (2021).